sjentsch/jamoviDocs/getting-started/jg_31_unianova.rst

    |

-#. | The results is shown in the right pane:
+#. | The results is shown in the right panel:

    |output_unianova|